Deesen/ckeditor4-modx-evo/README.md

   - check inline @todos

 ##### History:
+  - 01.09.2016:
+    - updated using latest modxRTEbridge
+    - new feature: Frontend / Inline-Edit
+    - new feature: Introtext-RTE
+    - updated to CKEditor 4.5.10
   - 20.02.2016:
     - added language-support to bridge for gsettings/custom
     - added language files from old TinyMCE3